Campen Lighthouse

 How long should I spend visiting?

-A visit to Campen Lighthouse typically lasts around two to four hours, allowing time for exploration and enjoyment of the surrounding area.
+A visit to Campen Lighthouse typically requires a few hours, allowing time for exploration and enjoyment of the surrounding area.

 Is photography allowed?